HansenJacobA/work-progress-tracker/README.md

 This is like Twitter, no edits allowed, just write what is current and be able to query by topic at any time.

 ### To use this application
-- Install dependencies in both the client and api
-  - cd client
-    - npm i
-    - npm start
-  - cd api
-    - npm i
-    - npm start
-- Open localhost (port in console after client npm start) in the browser and use the application 👍
+Go [here](https://hansenjacoba.github.io/projects/frontend/pwa/index.html) and download the application (add to home) using safari and use the application online or offline!

 ### Links
 - [GitHub Repository](https://github.com/HansenJacobA/work-progress-tracker)